LabKey/labkey-api-java/labkey-client-api/README.md

 which includes a link to the [JavaDoc](https://www.labkey.org/download/clientapi_docs/java-api/) where you can get details about the classes and programming interfaces.

-If you have any questions about this library or the LabKey Server, see our [Community Support Forums](https://www.labkey.org/home/Support/LabKey%20Support%20Forum/project-begin.view?).
+If you have any questions about this library or LabKey Server, see our [Community Support Forums](https://www.labkey.org/home/Support/LabKey%20Support%20Forum/project-begin.view?).

 This library is licensed under the [Apache 2.0 open-source license](http://www.apache.org/licenses/LICENSE-2.0).